apache/mynewt-site/docs/os/core_os/mbuf/mbuf.md

 ![Packet](pics/mbuf_fig3.png)

+## Mbuf pools

 Mbufs are collected into "mbuf pools" much like memory blocks.
 The mbuf pool itself contains a pointer to a memory pool.
 The memory blocks in this memory pool are the actual mbufs; both normal and packet header mbufs.
 Thus, the memory block (and corresponding memory pool) must be sized correctly.
 In other words, the memory blocks which make up the memory pool used by the mbuf pool must be at least: sizeof(struct os_mbuf) + sizeof(struct os_mbuf_pkthdr) + sizeof(struct user_defined_header) + desired minimum data buffer length.
 For example, if the developer wants mbufs to contain at least 64 bytes of user data and they have a user header of 12 bytes, the size of the memory block would be (at least): 64 + 12 + 16 + 8, or 100 bytes.
 Yes, this is a fair amount of overhead.
 However, the flexibility provided by the mbuf library usually outweighs overhead concerns.

-## Description
+## Create mbuf pool

-Creating a mbuf pool is fairly simple: create a memory pool and then create the mbuf pool using that memory pool.
+Creating an mbuf pool is fairly simple: create a memory pool and then create the mbuf pool using that memory pool.
 Once the developer has determined the size of the user data needed per mbuf (this is based on the application/networking stack and is outside the scope of this discussion) and the size of the user header (if any), the memory blocks can be sized.
 In the example shown below, the application requires 64 bytes of user data per mbuf and also allocates a user header (called struct user_hdr).
-Note that we dont show the user header data structure as there really is no need; all we need to do is to account for it when creating the memory pool.
+Note that we do not show the user header data structure as there really is no need; all we need to do is to account for it when creating the memory pool.
 In the example, we use the macro *MBUF_PKTHDR_OVERHEAD* to denote the amount of packet header overhead per mbuf and *MBUF_MEMBLOCK_OVERHEAD* to denote the total amount of overhead required per memory block.
 The macro *MBUF_BUF_SIZE* is used to denote the amount of payload that the application requires (aligned on a 32-bit boundary in this case).
 All this leads to the total memory block size required, denoted by the macro *MBUF_MEMBLOCK_OVERHEAD*.

 ```no-highlight